INRIA/scikit-learn-mooc/slides/ensemble.md

 **Gradient Boosting**
 .small[`sklearn.ensemble.HistGradientBoostingClassifier`]
 - Each base model predicts the **negative error** of previous models
-- `sklearn` use decisition trees as the base model
+- `sklearn` use decision trees as the base model

 ???